Josh Thomas

 All of these (except pyx) are MIT licensed and developed completely in the open.

 Astral's tools have generally been well received.
-In my experience, this is because the developers behind them have impeccable API design taste — their tools are a delight to use.
-Still, concerns have been raised (understandably) about the Python ecosystem coalescing around tooling written by a VC-backed company, given the general likelihood of enshittification that VC money tends to lead to.
+In my experience, this comes down to taste in API design.
+Their tools just feel good to use.
+Still, people have (understandably) raised concerns about the Python ecosystem coalescing around tooling from a VC-backed company, given the general likelihood of enshittification that VC money tends to lead to.

 I'm not here to talk about that entirely valid concern.
 Instead, I want to talk about what a gift it is that the development of these well-designed, well-engineered tools is happening entirely in public.
 Seriously: go look at the pull requests in any of their repos and you will see extremely smart programmers tackling thorny issues in real time.
 The fact that anyone can learn from that is itself a gift.